Breeders' Cup trophies: Blanket of Flowers

-Following a precedent started almost one hundred years ago, many of this country's highly esteemed grade one races award of a blanket of flowers draped over the withers of the winning horse.
-In the Breeders' Cup all 14 division races are adorned with this time honored tradition.
+Following a century-old tradition, many of this country's high grade one races award of a blanket of flowers draped over the withers of the winning horse.
+In the Breeders' Cup all 14 division races are adorned with this tradition.

 The Official Flower Garland Provider of the Breeders’ Cup is Kroger Floral Design Center, located in Louisville, Kentucky, it creates each of the 14 Championship race garlands.

 The official blanket of flower garland is made of the rare combinations of Beauty Asters, Golden Asters, Cremons and Catteleya Orchids, which are grown exclusively for the Breeders’ Cup.
 The Kroger Floral Design Center has created the garlands since 1988.
 They have silk replicas of the official Breeders’ Cup flower garland, at the Breeders’ Cup Racing Office at (859) 514-9422.

 Each blanket has two wide saddle bag ends in an elongated pentagon shape that are adorned with a large purple circle emboldened with the Breeders' Cup logo and an embroidered script with the name of the race that was just won.
 The blanket is narrowed in the middle at the neck for ease of display over the horse and is topped with a full bouquet of both color Chrysanthemums with other floral embellishments.
 The blanket is 96" long from one end to the other.